-- ✓ Note-taker/scribe. - ✓ Sign-Language Interpreter - ✓ Extended time for testing - ✓ Substituting foreign language classes with specific cultural or other courses. - ✓ Reducing course load and extending time on degree requirements. - ✓ Auxiliary aids and services (e-textbooks, software, etc.) - ✓ Housing accommodations (adjusting rooms/furniture, accessible to buildings, etc.).
+- ✓ Note-taker/scribe present with the person, in class. - ✓ Sign-Language Interpreter in class. - ✓ Extended time for testing. - ✓ Substituting foreign language classes with specific cultural or other courses. - ✓ Reducing course load and extending time on degree requirements. - ✓ Auxiliary aids and services (e-textbooks, software, etc.). - ✓ Built in breaks for medication, water, fidget, etc. - ✓ Modify classroom activities if needed. - ✓ Minimize strobing in PowerPoint decks for individuals with epilepsy - ✓ Large print/text for vision impairments. - ✓ Housing accommodations (adjusting rooms/furniture, accessible to buildings, etc.).